spiral/docs/basics/quick-start.md

 }
 ```

-> We won't use test method going forward.
+> We won't use the test method going forward.

 ### Get Post
-To get post details use `PostRepository`, request such dependency in constructor, `get` method, or use prototype shortcut
+To get post details use `PostRepository`, request such dependency in the constructor, `get` method, or use prototype shortcut
 `posts`.
 You can access `id` via route parameter:

 ```php